-The screwdriver is a necessary and required tool not just at home but also for those of you who work in the set decoration, construction, or scenic department in the film and television industry.
-It is essential that you learn the different screwdriver types and screw head types and sizes, given how often you will need to use a screwdriver.
+The screwdriver is a necessary and required tool not just at home but also for those who work in the set decoration, construction, or scenic department in the film and television industry.
+Given how often you need to use a screwdriver, screw head types and sizes, you must learn the different screwdriver types.

-My preference for my tool kit goes to the all-in-one retractable bit screwdriver which is excellent for quick jobs at work and great for use at home.
-However, during lengthy construction builds or with some set dressing tasks, I suggest using a more robust screwdriver set so that I know I always have the right screwdriver types on hand for every job.
+My preference for my tool kit goes to the all-in-one retractable bit screwdriver, which is excellent for quick jobs at work and great for use at home.
+However, during lengthy construction builds or with some set dressing tasks, I suggest using a more robust screwdriver set so that you know you always have the right screwdriver types on hand for every job.

-Make sure your screwdriver set is made of strong metal and magnetic alloy to keep your screws from dropping and to reduce stripping.
-I find the worst for this is the Black & Decker bits and screwdrivers which are weak and prone to stripping the Phillips, PoziDriv, and Robertson bits.
-In my experience, DeWalt, Mastercraft, and Craftsman are excellent.Screwdriver Types: Common Screw Drive Heads and Screw Sizes Guide Click To Tweet
+Ensure your screwdriver set is made of solid metal and magnetic alloy to keep your screws from dropping and to reduce stripping.
+I think the worst screwdriver brand for this is Black & Decker.
+Their bits and screwdriver sets are weak and prone to stripping the Phillips, PoziDriv, and Robertson bits, from my experience.
+My preference goes to DeWalt, Mastercraft, and Craftsman.Screwdriver Types: Common Screw Drive Heads and Screw Sizes Guide Click To Tweet

 Pass Me a Screwdriver

-One of my biggest pet peeves on set is when I ask a set dresser to pass me a Robertson #2, and they stare at me blankly.
-“The square one, the flat one, or the star one?” they often ask.
-It also doesn’t occur to them at the moment that there are also various screw sizes.
+One of my biggest pet peeves is when I ask someone to pass me a Robertson #2, and they stare at me blankly.
+“The square, the flat, or the star one?” they often ask.
+It also never occurs to these people that there are various screw sizes.

 Names of Screwdriver Types